 Alan Guest: Chartered IT Practitioner and member of the British Computer Society.
 He spent 32 years in local government with Blackburn Borough Council and Lancashire County Council as a Project Manager.
-He will be offering himself for re-election at the 2021 Annual General Meeting.
+He will be offering himself for re-election at the 2022 Annual General Meeting.

 Anthony M Hedley: A Fellow of the Institute of Chartered Accountants in England and Wales and a Chartered Fellow of the Chartered Securities and Investment Institute.
 He is a director in a local firm of stockbrokers where he has been for over 40 years.
-He will be offering himself for re-election at the 2021 Annual General Meeting.
+He will be offering himself for re-election at the 2022 Annual General Meeting.

-Timothy A Williams: Timothy A Williams: Tim has worked at many levels within a variety of large multinational UK Financial Services companies.
+Timothy A Williams: Tim has worked at many levels within a variety of large multi-national UK Financial Services companies.
 More recently, with a colleague, he formed a successful Financial Services business that now employs 18 people.
 He is also a non-exec director of a firm responsible for the oversight of a Model Investment Portfolio service.
-Tim was voted onto the Board for an initial 3 year term at the 2015 Annual General Meeting, was re-elected for 3 further years in 2018 and is offering himself for re-election at the 2021 Annual General Meeting.
+Tim was voted onto the Board for an initial 3 year term at the 2015 Annual General Meeting and is offering himself for re-election at the 2022 Annual General Meeting.